AlynxZhou/homebrew-openbuildservice/README.md

 While those formulae can be installed, OBS service typically depends on `obs-build` for some scripts, however because macOS by default use case-insensitive file system, it cannot be extracted and installed (<https://github.com/openSUSE/obs-build/issues/1082>), so `obs-build` is not listed as a dependencies in formulae and they may not run.
 I don't suggest you to reformat your macOS file system to make it case-sensitive, it will break some (Adobe) apps.

+Many scripts assume they are using GNU version of coreutils/findutils/[Insert more binaries here:] and don't support the BSD version provided by macOS, so you need to install GNU version with Homebrew and correctly set your PATH to use them.

 Tests are not implemented in those formulae because they require extra dependencies, and I don't have time to gather all dependencies.
 I'll be very grateful if you can help.

 Don't install those formulae on Linux with Homebrew!
 You should use your Linux distro's package manager, I won't try to make them work with Homebrew on Linux.